(Yes, all of them. Even the robot. Buckle up!)

 A lot of people see Hiro as autistic, and for good reason.
 For starters, his looks.
 His hair is disheveled, he has crooked and gapped teeth and he doesn’t have a wide range of clothes, staying with loose, comfy clothes.
 This is common for a lot of autistic people; certain clothes and textures can be seriously uncomfortable, and putting time and effort into their appearance and hygenie can be difficult (brushing my hair is an absolute nightmare, and when I had to have braces, it wasn’t pleasant).
 There’s also the fact that while he is very smart and talented, he LOVES robots.
 He fixates on them.
 He has a passion for them.
 There’s also the fact that he has no friends (the lack of social skills, plus the fact that he’s a genius probably didn’t help) but he’s VERY close to his brother and his aunt.
 When he does have friends, his closest and best friend is a robot (for some autistic people it’s easier to bond with nonhuman companions) and his other best friends are all older than him (for me, I find it way easier to connect with older people than my peers; I wouldn’t be surprised if other autistic people feel the same way).
 He also runs his hand throw his hair and uses his hands a lot (a way of stimming).
 He has trouble getting used to new ideas and routines (he doesn’t feel like he wants to go to college because what’s the point) but once he finds the new thing he likes he gets very attached to it, almost hyperactively.
 He is also shown as being obsessive (very common for autistic people), which, in addition to his grieving and his depression (a common comorbidity), explains a lot of his actions.
 I also like to see it as being related to him being hypersensitive/hyper-empathetic.
 It’s entirely possible that autism could run in his family, as both Aunt Cass and Tadashi are very expressive with their hands and jump around when they’re excited (I’m not going to focus on them in this post since Cass doesn’t have a lot of screen time and Tadashi dies, so yeah).
 In short, there’s a lot of room to support Hiro being autistic, and because he’s the main character and portrayed as multifaceted, complex, and sympathetic, it’s really wonderful.

 Out of all the teammates, she is the one who talks the least.
 And when she does talk, she sounds different, like it’s difficult for her.
-It’s entirely possible she started as a nonverbal autistic person and only learned to speak later in life, and she’s short, slightly disjointed, to the point, and very blunt and honest.
-Again, there’s the fixation on a certain skillset: for her, it’s transportation.
-She’s got to go fast.
-A lot of autistic people need to flap and/or pace around, and Gogo probably does this through being fast.
-She also chews gum a lot, but instead of throwing gum out, she carefully sets it aside so she can chew it later.
-This could be a way for her to stim.
+It’s entirely possible she started as a nonverbal autistic person and only learned to speak later in life (and it’s possible that English wasn’t her first language either), and she’s short, slightly disjointed, to the point, and very blunt and honest.
+While she definitely emotes she’s not as expressive as the rest of the teammates; some autistic people have trouble copying, using, or identifying expressions.
+She is also heavily fixated on the need for speed and chews gum a lot (rarely throwing it out).
+This can be her way of stimming, like flapping and pacing around.
+I think Gogo might be a bit more lower-functioning that the rest, but she is seen visibly caring for Hiro and is definitely not incapable.

 A lot of people (both jokingly and seriously) have said that Wasabi has OCD, and to be fair that could be true, as OCD is a common comorbidity with autism (I should know, it’s one for me).
 Wasabi is shown liking routines and rules to help him function, makes sure everything is neatly organized and gets extremely agitated when those things are disrupted.
 He needs a plan for everything that makes sense and gives him something to do and keep him calm.
 It can also be argued that he wears special armour that he’s more comfortable with.
 He also gets irritated easily with certain sounds (mainly Fred’s singing).
 He is very precise, is intelligent with physics, and is shown to be adept at wielding lazer blades (which can be seen as a way for him to stim).